CoMakery/self-organization-constitution/readme.md

 #README

-The agreement document is [here](self-organization-agreement.md)
+The self-organization agreement document is [here](self-organization-agreement.md)

-**Note:** This particular agreement is new and being vetted by pioneering organizations.
-Your feedback as a pioneer is very welcome.
+**Note:** This version of the agreement is new and being vetted by pioneering organizations.
+Your feedback as a pioneer, practitioner, or engaged observer is very welcome.

 #Preamble